gautham-eswar/latest_try/DEPLOYMENT.md

 ### Update Procedures

 1. **Deploying Code Updates**:
-   1. Push changes to your repository
+   1. Push changes to your GitHub repository
-   2. Render will automatically detect changes and rebuild
+   2. Render will automatically detect changes and rebuild (if auto-deploy is enabled)
-   3. Monitor the build and deployment process
+   3. Monitor the build and deployment process in Render dashboard
    4. Verify functionality after deployment

 2. **Manual Deployment**: